raspberrypilearning/comic-character/en/step_8.md

 ### Create the slider variables

-You have previously used the `querySelector()` function to search and return the first element in your webpage that matches a specified CSS selector.
+You have previously used the `querySelector()` function to search and return the first element in your web page that matches a specified CSS selector.

 Your <span> elements all contain the same attribute `class="hero-slide"` so you need to use a different DOM function.